 Listen to the WSJM radio interview regarding the hydrogeology certificate.

-Get in-demand experience to enter a growing field
+Get in-demand experience to enter the growing field of hydrogeology

 Earn your credentials from the country’s premier hydrogeology program

-WMU’s applied hydrogeology graduate certificate combines our highly regarded six-week field course with geoscience electives.
-Since its inception in 1987, our hydrogeology field course has been attracting students and industry professionals from across the nation and the world.
+Since its inception in 1987, our hydrogeology field course has been attracting students and professionals from across the nation and the world.
 The field course is offered in Kalamazoo, Mich. each summer.

 You’ll spend six weeks in the field getting hands-on experience in: